DylanCkawalec/DI/ERC8004-spec.md

 It introduces three **lightweight, on‑chain registries**—Identity, Reputation, and Validation—and leaves application‑specific logic to off‑chain components.

 Trust models are pluggable and tiered, with security proportional to value at risk—from low-stake tasks like ordering pizza to high-stake tasks like medical diagnosis.
-Developers can choose from three trust models: reputation-based systems using client feedback, stake-secured inference validation (crypto-economics), and attestations for agents running in TEEs (crypto-verifiability).
+Developers can choose from three trust models:

+1. **Reputation-based systems** using client feedback (10-30% trust weight)
+2. **Stake-secured inference validation** through crypto-economic mechanisms (30-70% trust weight)
+3. **TEE attestations** for agents running in Trusted Execution Environments, providing cryptographic proof of secure execution (50-100% trust weight)

+The TEE model offers the highest trustlessness by eliminating economic assumptions—validation is purely cryptographic, based on hardware-rooted attestation that proves code integrity and execution environment security.

 ## Motivation